Collinformatics/AudioTranscription/README.md

   - Testing Python Interpreter:

-    Follow the folders in your IDE to: AudioTranscription\src\main\python\test.py
+    Follow the folders in your IDE to:

-    Run the script to see if the string prints correctly
+        AudioTranscription\src\main\python\test.py

+    Run test.py to evaluate:

+    - Python interpreter setup

+    - GPU Usage (this is only relevant if your computer has an NVIDIA graphics card)

-    If it works the path to your interpreter should directly above the string
+    If the test is passed, the path to your interpreter should printed on the first line of your console

-    The path should look something like this, find the text and copy it:
+    - The path should look something like this, find the text and copy it:

           C:\Users\acountname\miniconda3\envs\envAudio\python.exe

 - Add intrepreter to UI.java: